Berserk-Games/Tabletop-Simulator-Lua-Classes/README.md

-These are all the built in Lua Classes used in Tabletop Simulator scripting.
+These are all the built-in Lua Classes used in Tabletop Simulator scripting.